GiovannySissa/scala-crash-course/docs/basics/scala-basics.md

 ### Traits
-Traits are templates for crea􏰭ng classes, in the same way that classes are tem- plates for crea􏰭ng objects.
-Traits allow us to express that two or more classes can be considered the same, and thus both implement the same opera􏰭ons.
+Traits are templates for creating classes, in the same way that classes are tem- plates for creating objects.
+Traits allow us to express that two or more classes can be considered the same, and thus both implement the same operations.

 ```scala
 import java.util.Date